prinnevald/project-ideas/README.md

 - [ ] Finish installing LFS (Linux From Scratch)
 - [ ] Write an Android App running virtual machine that will be faster and resource-efficient by removing unnecessary functionality and by providing essential OS-API
 - [ ] Create own LFS distribution with different difficulty settings to help people try and install their own LFS.
 For example, if you choose Very Easy, LFS comes with every needed source, automatically allocates space, comes with building scripts.
 As you increase difficulty, you have to manually install more and more dependancies and try to solve problems on your own.
 Also very easy to install LFS very fast
+- [ ] PacketTracerX - X here stands for extended which means it will support ALL functionality of IOS.
+Do you think it is possible? :)

 ## Mobile
 - [ ] :octocat: Map Guide for NU events (Probably using AR)